Project-Books/book-project/README.md

 If you're running the app from your IDE, after making a Vaadin-related change, build the app from your IDE after making any changes.

+#### Fixing Lombok errors

+You may find lots of errors for things like the log statements, or the entities not having constructors.
+You can find instructions on how to fix this for IntelliJ and Eclipse in our [troubleshooting wiki page](https://github.com/knjk04/book-project/wiki/Troubleshooting).
+Other common errors and solutions are also in the troubleshooting page.

 ### Access database